Running Boundary Condition: Introduction

 To begin with, let us imagine one-dimensional quantum mechanics for a single spinless particle on $\mathbb{R}$ in the presence of a single localized potential centered at the origin, whose spatial extent is characterized by a length scale $a$.
 In the long-wavelength limit $\lambda \gg a$ with $\lambda$ being the de Broglie wavelength of a probe particle, any localized potential could be approximated by a point interaction at the origin.
 In this limit where $a$ plays a role of physical cutoff, a particle we consider would freely propagate in the bulk yet interact only at the origin.
 The time-independent Schr\"odinger equation describing this situation must be as follows:

 where the bulk Hamiltonian $H_{\text{bulk}}$ is given by

 (In this paper we will work in the units where $\hbar = 2m = 1$.)
-It is known that allowed point interactions in one-dimensional quantum mechanics are all described by the boundary conditions consistent with the self-adjointness of the Hamiltonian operator $H_{\text{bulk}}$ (see for example \cite{Cheon:2000tq}).
+It is known that allowed point interactions in one-dimensional quantum mechanics are all described by the boundary conditions consistent with the self-adjointness of the Hamiltonian operator $H_{\text{bulk}}$.\cite{Cheon:2000tq} In order to make this paper self-contained, let us recall the argument given in Ref.~\citen{Cheon:2000tq} with slight modifications for the purpose of this paper.
 Since the Hamiltonian must be a generator of unitary time evolution operator, its self-adjointness indicates the conservation of probability in the whole system, especially even at the origin.
 Thus we see that our requirement for the self-adjointness of $H_{\text{bulk}}$ is just equivalent to the conservation of probability current density at the origin:

 where the probability current density is defined by

 with $\psi$ being a wavefunction on $\mathbb{R}$.
 Again prime (${}^{\prime}$) indicates the derivative with respect to $x$.
 For the following discussions it is convenient to introduce the 2-component column vector $\Vec{\Psi}(x)$ and its derivative $\Vec{\Psi}^{\prime}(x)$ as